probonopd/SystemImageKit/README.md

 ## The solution

-System-level virtuaization has been used to address some of the issue above (e.g., running multiple operating systems easily on the same system, being able to reset systems by using snapshots) .
+System-level virtuaization has been used to address some of the issues above (e.g., running multiple operating systems easily on the same system, being able to reset systems by using snapshots) .
 However, system-level virtualization (e.g., VMware, VirtualBox, qemu) comes at a performance penalty, and unneccessarily increases complexity by requiring a host